TOPIC: What Is The Best Workout To Increase Speed And Agility?

 Stretching:

-This is always really important to do before any exercise on a muscle.
+This is always important to do before any exercise on a muscle.
 Always stretch before and if you really want to be safe do it after too.
 This is another way to prevent injury and other things to happen.
 It also gets you ready for the exercise.

 Stretching your legs is a great way to improve running performance.
 Always do it right before any speed or agility workout.
 A few ways of stretching your legs is in the picture to the right.
 If you follow these simple instructions you won't have to worry about injury as much.